-One traveled to and from Discovery Island by boat.
+Traveling to and from Discovery Island was by boat.

 The following photos will give one an idea of what was to be found on this eleven and a half acre zoological park called Discovery Island.
 Sadly, it no longer exists as the park was closed in 1999.

 The animals have been relocated to Disney's Animal Kingdom and other zoos, and what transformation the island takes is yet to be determined as of the time of this writing.